 Geography may prove a secondary consideration when the vast experience of a specialty hospital or a team of sub-specialists is required.

-Each year, some 800,000 international patients visit the United States seeking excellence in specialty care—especially in complex or "last-resort" cases.
-US facilities and physicians are rarely able to beat the price at a JCI-accredited hospital in India, Turkey or Thailand; however, American specialists often are called upon to treat cases considered difficult-to-hopeless elsewhere.
+Each year, some 800,000 international patients visit the United States seeking excellence in specialty care—especially in complex or "high-acuity" cases.
+US facilities and physicians are rarely able to beat the price at a JCI-accredited hospital in India, Turkey or Thailand; however, American specialists often are called upon to treat cases considered difficult or untreatable elsewhere.

-Similarly, healthcare clusters in South Florida tend to attract the Latin American and Caribbean patient, while Boston and New York bring in affluent patients from all over, including Africa, the Middle East, Western Europe and—increasingly—Russia and China.
+Similarly, healthcare clusters in South Florida tend to attract the Latin American and Caribbean patient, while Boston and the greater New York region bring in affluent patients from all over, including Africa, the Middle East, Western Europe and—increasingly—Russia and China.

 Most leading US international hospitals have been serving cross-border patients for decades, with established international patient services that include airport pick-up and drop-off, hotel shuttle, translators, travel planning and more.
-An Intercontinental Hotel is connected to Cleveland Clinic, and the Marriott Texas Medical Center welcomes visitors from all walks, with special amenities for the TMC patient.
+An Intercontinental Hotel adjoins Cleveland Clinic, and the Marriott Texas Medical Center welcomes visitors from all walks, with special amenities for the TMC patient.

 Domestic Medical Travel on the Rise

 Over the past two decades, the trend of consumer-driven healthcare has given rise to patients traveling beyond their backyards for specialty care not available close to home.
 The Internet is finally having its impact on healthcare, and cost-conscious patients are discovering they can take advantage of wide price disparities without sacrificing quality, if they are willing to do the research and pack a suitcase.